cstaelen/tidarr/README.md

 ### Custom CSS

-You can customize Tidarr's appearance using the `custom.css` file.
+You can customize Tidarr's appearance using the UI in settings dialog, or by editing the `custom.css` file.
 This file is automatically created in your config folder on first launch.

 **File location**: `/your/docker/path/to/tidarr/config/custom.css`

-To customize the UI:

-1. Edit the `custom.css` file in your config folder
-2. Add your custom CSS rules
-3. Restart the container to apply changes

 ## Services